ece-student/Team-16/docs/Milestone3/milestone3.md

  Real-time Maze mapping
  * For implementing the real-time algorithm fwe started by adding helper functions that would allow us to incorporate the additional wall sensors, backtracking, and mainly searching.
+We also made separate files for exploring and functions in order to make a modular design.
  * Below are the major components of the code that will finally be used in order to implement depth first search algorithm.
       * Visited Matrix
       * Wall matrix